Membership revoked? Veteran GE's spot in exclusive Dow may be shaky

 For now, GE still holds a major position in industries such as aviation, power and healthcare, and its market value of about $175 billion puts it in the middle of Dow components.
 Its historic place in the Dow may also be an argument for it to remain.

 It is not clear what company would replace GE in the Dow if it were kicked out.
-Three companies missing from the Dow with some of the largest market values - Amazon.com Inc (AMZN.O), Google parent Alphabet Inc (GOOGL.O) and Facebook Inc (FB.O) - have strikes against them.
+Three companies missing from the Dow with some of the largest market values - Amazon.com Inc, Google parent Alphabet Inc and Facebook Inc - have strikes against them.

 Share prices of online retailer Amazon.com and internet company Alphabet exceed $1,000 so they would warp the price-weighted Dow.
 Social media company Facebook only went public in 2012, which some market-watchers say is too recent to join the Dow.